-We believe that our licensing business is robust with a diverse customer base and myriad target markets.
-Our state-of-the-art technology has shipped in more than 12 billion chips to date for a wide range of end markets.
-Every second, more than forty devices sold worldwide are powered by CEVA.
+We believe that our licensing business is solid with a diverse customer base and myriad target markets.
+Our state-of-the-art technology has shipped in more than 13 billion chips to date for a wide range of end markets.
+Every second, more than fifty devices sold worldwide are powered by CEVA.

 We believe the adoption of our wireless connectivity and smart sensing products beyond our incumbency in the handset baseband market continues to progress.
 In particular, we are currently experiencing exceptional interest for our wireless connectivity platforms, in both traditional and new areas.
-Reflecting this trend, all eleven licensing deals in the first quarter were for wireless connectivity, including a first deal for a new technology we are developing, known as ultra-wide band (UWB).
+Reflecting this trend, fifteen of the eighteen licensing deals concluded in the second quarter were for wireless connectivity.